 Caramelized Butternut Squash:

-- Preheat the oven to 400°F, position the oven racks in the uppers and lower thirds of the oven, and coat two baking sheets with nonstick spray.
+- Preheat the oven to 400°F, positioning the oven racks in the upper and lower thirds of the oven.
+Coat two baking sheets with nonstick spray.

 - Cube your squash (see recipe for how-to cube tips).

 - In a large bowl, add and toss together the squash cubes, maple syrup, olive oil, salt, cinnamon, and pepper.